 Mr. Fahrenwald has experience working with and in for-profit and not-for-profit organizations as well as manufacturing, distribution and service organizations.
 He has held leadership positions in local, regional and National organizations.
 He is a past president of both the MBAA International and The North American Management Society (NAMS) and is currently an advisory board member for MBAA International.
 He has held leadership Board positions at Rockford Local Development Corporation, Montessori Private Academy, Rockford Rotary, The American Red Cross, and Rockford Aquarium to name a few.
 He is also active in many additional Rockford area organizations such as Transform Rockford and Alignment Rockford.
 Mr. Fahrenwald has been recognized for his contributions to the Rockford Community.
 He was named the 2014 Citizen of the Year, by the Rockford Area Chamber of Commerce.
 The Chamber of Commerce also recognized Jeff as one of 21 People You Should Know in Rockford for 2011.
 He also received numerous other recognitions including a Service Above Self Award from Rotary, a Golden Rule Award from JC Penny’s, a Spirit of Caring Award from Crusader Clinic and a Community Service Award from the Rockford Park District.
 In his currently role Mr. Fahrenwald is responsible for working with the entire senior leadership to team to develop and guide the strategic direction of all of SupplyCore’s interests.
 He has an MBA from Eastern Illinois University and additional post-graduate coursework from the University of Nebraska.

-David Franklin is the Director, Information Technology at SupplyCore.
+David Franklin is the Vice President of Information Technology at SupplyCore.
 He joined the SupplyCore team in 2005 as a Software Engineer, where he spent 6 years before working his way into a leadership role.
 As a developer, David was responsible for the architecture, design, and implementation of several key business systems.
 Prior to joining SupplyCore, David worked in both the residential construction and healthcare industries.
 In his current role, Mr. Franklin oversees the strategic direction and day-to-day operations of all technology groups within SupplyCore.
 David works closely with business development, operations and finance to ensure that information technology services and solutions are available, secure, agile and scalable to meet both current and future business and customer needs.
 Mr. Franklin is also responsible for all business and technical operations of MPOWR, SupplyCore’s strategy execution and collaborative social services software division.
 David’s background in software development is instrumental in guiding the technology roadmap of the MPOWR software platforms.
 Mr. Franklin holds a Bachelor of Science, Management from Upper Iowa University.
 In addition, he holds a professional certificate in Executive Leadership from the University of Wisconsin-Madison School of Business.
 David is also active in the community, having served on the Board of Directors for two different small non-profit organizations; including over six years as Board President.